alkalim/minictinit/README.md

     ./minictinit.sh prepare 'pkgrm(postfix),pkgadd(curl),repoadd(https://repo.example.com/download/repo.deb),update'

 ### Installation
-Install init service that will be run only once on first boot:
+Install the init service.
+It will be run only once on a first boot:

-    ./minictinit.sh install "ssh,zabbix(zbx.example.com),editor"
+    ./minictinit.sh install "ssh,zabbix(zbx.example.com),editor(/usr/bin/vi)"

-Remove the first copy of `mctinit.sh`:
+Remove the working copy of `minictinit.sh` (install command copied the script to `/usr/bin`):

-    rm ./mctinit.sh
+    rm ./minictinit.sh

+Convert the container to container template.
+Now your template is cloneable.
+Every time you clone the template and run it for the first time it will configure host ssh keys, enable ssh, configure Zabbix agent and set the default editor to vi.

 ## Reference